-Disaster can strike anytime, and if you haven’t had the chance to download our free bug-out bag checklist and start your preparations, time is of the essence.
+Disaster can strike anytime, and if you haven’t had the chance to download our free bug-out bag list and start your preparations, time is of the essence.

 Packing your own bug-out bag means you can adapt the contents to your needs and circumstances.